codenotary/codenotary.io/src/pages/blog/VMwarevSphere-VMMemoryIssues_Can_Hit_Your_VM_Performance.md

 little help in this regard, but monitoring the ballooning at host or hypervisor level proactively detects and controls memory excesses.

-[CNIL Metrics and Logs](https://www.codenotary.com/products/metrics-and-logs/) offers to monitor the memory usage, memory ballooning, and memory swapping of a VMs in VMware vSphere environment.
+[Metrics and Logs](https://www.codenotary.com/products/metrics-and-logs/) offers to monitor the memory usage, memory ballooning, and memory swapping of a VMs in VMware vSphere environment.